Epidendrum floridense

-Epidendrum floridense Hágsater (Florida star orchid) is a threatened species of orchid native to southern Florida, in the Everglades and in the region around Lake Okeechobee.
+Epidendrum floridense (Florida star orchid or umbrella star orchid) is a threatened species of orchid native to southern Florida, in the Everglades and in the region around Lake Okeechobee.
 It was long listed as E. difforme Jacquin, formerly considered a highly variable species but now known to be a complex of dozens of species.

 Epidendrum floridense is a cespitose herb, epiphytic on various trees in swamps and forests.
 It has green, moth-pollinated flowers.